 There is a historical legacy of air quality legislation in England.
 The first known law was during the days of the Roman Empire, when a local law regulated local emissions from certain processes (Sportisse, 2008).
 In 1272, Edward I banned the use of sea coal by his castles, and banned its use in London in 1306.
 By 1390 Richard I had regulated its use in London.
 By the time of The Restoration it was well recognized that "smoak" was detrimental to the quality of the air, as demonstrated in Fumifugium by John Evelyn in 1661.
 However, it wasn't until the 1950s when smog's killed thousands of people that the first Clean Air Act was introduced to regulate the burning of coal.
 This had been preceded by the first of the Alkali Acts of 1863 which was created to limit the emissions of hydrochloric and sulphuric acids to atmosphere, with an Inspectorate created in 1874.
 The 1863 Act was subsequently amended by the Alkali, &c.
+Works Regulation Act of 1881, which was extended by the Alkali, &c.
 Works Regulation Act of 1882.
 This final act was repealed by the Alkali, &c.
 Works Regulations Act of 1906 which existed until it was replaced by the Environmental Protection Act 1990.